bomonike/bomonike.github.io/mondrian-gen.md

 The above broke the "rules" of Mondrian with its broken and faded lines.
 Colors are not confined between lines.

-> This reminds me that AI does not natively respect rules.
+> Lookign at it reminds me that AI does not natively respect rules.

-<a name="multiple-generators"></a>

-## Multiple generators

-My program currently makes use of these APIs:

-   * OpenAI's DALL-E
-   * Anthropic's Claud
-   * Deep Seek Janus
-   * Qwan's Qwen-1.5

 <a name="workflow"></a>